CHICAGO AURORA AND ELGIN CAR 319

 For the most part, the CA&E did not do these things.
 All wooden cars had the streamer sash removed.
 Otherwise, two wooden parlor cars were covered with sheet metal, received new couplers and control, and were used as part of the steel fleet.
 The 319 is one of only three wooden cars that received new motors and contactor groups.
 The rest continued to operate until the end in their original configuration, with the same mechanical equipment they had been built with.

 A total of eighteen passenger cars and one work car from the Chicago Aurora and Elgin have been preserved at six museums, nine of them at IRM.
-All of these cars are now stored inside and well cared for.
-Currently, about ten of them are in operable condition; the others are being restored as conditions permit.
+Currently, about fourteen of them are in operable condition; most of the others are being restored as conditions permit.

 HISTORY